Totem-Studios/lls-vscode/README.md

 - **_BUGS_**:
   - With the languagePattern it doesn't color the '/' and it colors all occurences of the languages in the list for example "int **_`c`_** = 3;" gets highlighted as the language c.
+  - While the icons are already sorted, the syntax highlighting currently has some issues—colors are inconsistent across various themes, and some themes don't highlight properly at all.

 ### Give feedback: